Social Host Law

 -

-Anyone who owns, rents, or controls property (indoor or outdoor) where a party or gathering is held is seen as a “host” under Connecticut’s Social Host law.
-This includes homeowners, landowners, parents, and guardians.
+Anyone who owns, rents, or controls property (indoor or outdoor) where a party or gathering is held can be considered a “host” under Connecticut’s Social Host law.
+This includes homeowners, renters, landowners, parents, and guardians.

 -

-Juveniles may also be charged as hosts, such as in the case of teenagers who throw a party while their parents are out of town.
+Juveniles may also be charged as hosts.
+For example, teenagers who throw a party while their parents are away can face charges.
 There is no minimum age to be considered a host.

 -

-Under the Social Host Law, it’s a Class A misdemeanor to allow minors to drink alcohol or use cannabis in your home or on your property.
-For your first violation, you may be fined up to $2,000 and receive up to one year in jail.
+Under the Social Host Law, it is a Class A misdemeanor to knowingly, recklessly, or with criminal negligence allow minors to possess or consume alcohol or cannabis on your property.
+A first violation can result in a fine of up to $2,000 and/or up to one year in jail.

 -